Last Updated on

 For work that involves dealing with a lot of people and where compassion and understanding is a key aspect of the job, mentioning these skills will be of value.

-Jobs such as nursing (as previously mentioned), teaching, mental health counsellor, and event planners, are a few examples where people’s skills can be a key to doing the role successfully.
+Jobs such as nursing (as previously mentioned), teaching, mental health counselor, and event planners, are a few examples where people’s skills can be a key to doing the role successfully.

 You might want to simply list your people’s skills something like this: